hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       `a_resource_param = ["${split(",", var.CSV_STRING)}"]`.
       Example: `split(",", module.amod.server_ids)`

+  * `trim(string)` - Returns a copy of the string with all leading and trailing white spaces removed.

   * `upper(string)` - Returns a copy of the string with all Unicode letters mapped to their upper case.

 ## Templates